Antitrust chief rips Google and Amazon, citing historic breakups

 “The current landscape suggests there are only one or two significant players in important digital spaces, including internet search, social networks, mobile and desktop operating systems, and electronic book sales,” Delrahim said in a Tuesday speech.

-The DOJ recently took antitrust oversight of Google and Apple Inc., while the Federal Trade Commission agreed to scrutinize Amazon and Facebook Inc.
+The DOJ recently took antitrust oversight of Google and Apple, while the Federal Trade Commission agreed to scrutinize Amazon and Facebook Inc.

-Alphabet Inc.’s Google loomed large over Delrahim’s speech — first as a potential beneficiary of the U.S. government’s antitrust case against Microsoft Corp., and then as a company that pursued potentially problematic agreements itself in the search market.
+Alphabet’s Google loomed large over Delrahim’s speech — first as a potential beneficiary of the U.S. government’s antitrust case against Microsoft, and then as a company that pursued potentially problematic agreements itself in the search market.

 Delrahim described “coordinated conduct that creates or enhances market power,” citing a proposed 2008 agreement between Google and Yahoo to have the former power search ads for the latter.
 The department told the companies it would file suit against the agreement and the companies backed away, Delrahim said.

 The European Union charged Google with antitrust violations for agreements that forced phone makers to preinstall Google apps in return for using the Android operating system for free.
 Google is appealing.
-Apple and Google are both facing growing complaints about the fees that they charge developers on their mobile app stores.
+Apple and Google are both facing growing complaints about the fees they charge developers on their mobile app stores.

 When “a dominant firm uses exclusive dealing to prevent entry or diminish the ability of rivals to achieve necessary scale,” that can limit competition, Delrahim explained.
 Microsoft was accused of using dominance of PC operating systems to quash competition in the web browser market by bundling its Internet Explorer product.
 The company was ultimately forced to offer rival browsers with the Windows operating system.

-Delrahim played a cameo role in the Microsoft case, which he said arguably paved the way for companies like Google, Yahoo, and Apple Inc. to enter the market with their own desktop and mobile products.
-During the case, he served as counsel to then-Senator Orrin Hatch, who was Microsoft’s chief legislative antagonist.
+Delrahim played a cameo role in the Microsoft case, which he said paved the way for companies like Google, Yahoo and Apple to enter the market with their own desktop and mobile products.
+During the case, he served as counsel to then-Sen. Orrin Hatch, who was Microsoft’s chief legislative antagonist.
 Delrahim quoted Hatch on Tuesday, noting that robust antitrust enforcement to preserve competition in technology was preferable to later regulation.

 Many U.S. antitrust experts have dismissed calls for a crackdown on tech companies, arguing that there’s no consumer harm in their conduct because the businesses offer free or cheap services and products.
 Delrahim dismissed that line of thinking as blinkered.